KygoSkyrus/skychat/NOTES.md

 - create the chat buuble like it was in v1,, the body and the top will be darkewr whoch will have senders name an d time,, can try to hide this dark strip and on hover show that, for one to one chat it will have only time
 - on every action like [delete/accept/block connection, logout etc] create a popup that if user wanna do this,, will have yes no option
 - u can try  a techy UI with matt or sharp balck clr , can combinate it with red or yellow  or purple like the old one
-- add loader (while loading mssgs or for dates)
-- add loading more msgs feature, only showing latest 20 rn
-- add a search icon next to user serch input
 - encrypt messages/passwords
 - add vc webrtc
 - option to create a group and add members